cheranga-uom/unicode-pleco/readme.md

 ```
 8. Go to facebook developer and create a client credentials, and update the credes in yml file.
 You can use the existing ones for the pleco.uom.lk domain.
 9. Install libreoffice ( dependency for jodconverter - used for doc to docx conversion) - ``sudo apt install libreoffice-common``
+10. Build the web app with following command inside the unicode-pleco directory ``mvn clean install`` .
+Output will be created at target directory.
+You can run with either ``mvn spring-boot:run`` or ``java -jar target/unicode-pleco-0.0.1-SNAPSHOT.jar``
-10. Following script is for auto starting after a system shutdown using a service.
+11. Following script is for auto starting after a system shutdown using a service.
+(Now  stop above process if you started it that way )

 #